Markdown in WordPress

 - Can be written offline in any text editor.
 Markdown editors are also available (see below).

-## This is a H2 tag above our list This is a paragraph * And here is a bulleted list * As easy as using asterisk We can also do numbered lists 1.
-As simple as this 2.
+## This is a H2 tag above our list This is a paragraph * And here is a bulleted list * It's as easy as using asterisk We can also do numbered lists 1.
+It's as simple as this 2.
 Just put the number instead of an asterisk 3.
-Really, this simple!
+Really, it's this simple!

 When published, this would create: